 I can advise you on what topics are likely to prove most fruitful.
 Often I will encourage you to do this course project on the same topic as other work you are pursuing so as to specialize and achieve a deeper level of analysis, but sometimes it is preferable to diversify and start research on something new.
 Please read (and re-read) carefully the guidelines for the course project as you work on it.

-The final result of the project is a written report.
-The report has a length limit of 20 double-spaced pages, inclusive of all charts, tables and references.
-You will also present your report in class, using a maximum of five slides.
+The final result of the project is a written document.
+The paper has a length limit of 20 double-spaced pages, inclusive of all charts, tables and references.
+You will also present the project results in class, using a maximum of five slides.
 For the class presentation the five-slide limit will be strictly enforced, to help you practice distilling results into a very brief message that can be communicated visually and in person.

 To make the project as productive as possible, we will proceed in stages.
-First, you must send as an email to me a title and brief (maximum one-paragraph) description of your chosen topic.
-You must do this by the start of class on Thursday October 10th, so I can provide feedback in a timely manner.
-This feedback will allow you to modify your goals accordingly.
-The second stage is to submit a rough first draft to me for comments.
-A printed copy of this rough draft will be due in class on Tuesday, November 12th).
-This is well before you will be scheduled to present the results in class (on December 3rd and December 5th).
-The final report will be due in my office by 5pm on the Friday before finals week (December 6th).
-You will be required to submit your final paper in both hard copy (printed) and electronic (pdf) formats.
+First, you must send to me as an email a title and brief (maximum one-paragraph) description of your chosen topic.
+You must do this by the start of class on Thursday October 2nd, so I can provide feedback in a timely manner.
+This feedback will allow you to modify your plan accordingly.
+The second stage is to submit a printed rough draft, inclusive of all references, for comments.
+A printed copy of this rough draft is due in class on Tuesday, December 2nd).
+This is roughly three weeks before you will be scheduled to turn in the final draft.
+You must present a brief synopsis of the project in class (on either December 9th or December 11th).
+The final paper is due by 5pm on Friday December 19th).
+You must submit your final paper by email, in PDF format.

 final course grade will be computed from points earned from homework